 Why This Matters in Real Training

-Many owners feel stuck because they are training for a few minutes but allowing rehearsals for the rest of the week.
-One good session does not outweigh repeated failures on every walk.
-Good progress usually starts when exposure becomes more controlled and predictable.
+Many owners feel stuck because training happens for a few minutes while repeated outbursts continue during the rest of the week.
+One good session does not outweigh regular rehearsal on walks.
+Progress usually starts when exposure becomes more controlled, predictable and suitable for the dog’s current coping level.

 How to Stop Dog Reactivity and Aggression: Practical Training Steps